symfony/symfony-docs/form/data_transformers.rst

     // ...

 Cool, you're done!
-Your user will be able to enter an issue number into the text field and it will be transformed back into an Issue object.
+Your user will be able to enter an issue number into the text field, which will be transformed back into an Issue object.
 This means that, after a successful submission, the Form component will pass a real ``Issue`` object to ``Task::setIssue()`` instead of the issue number.